New Jersey Route 10: History

-Route 10 roughly follows a portion of an old Lenape trail from the Passaic River to Whippany.
+Route 10 roughly follows a portion of an old Lenape Trail from the Passaic River to Whippany.
 The Newark and Mount Pleasant Turnpike was established along the present-day alignment of Route 10 east of Dover on March 12, 1806, existing as a turnpike until before 1833.

 Route 10 was designated in 1927 to run from Jersey City west to Route 6 (now US 46) west of Dover, passing through Newark.
-This routing of Route 10 followed its current alignment and ran east along present-day CR 577, Mt.
-Pleasant Avenue, and Park Avenue to Newark, where it followed CR 508 and Route 7 to US 1/9 at the Tonnele Circle in Jersey City.
+This routing of Route 10 followed its current alignment and ran east along present-day CR 577, Mt Pleasant Avenue, and Park Avenue to Newark, where it followed CR 508 and Route 7 to US 1/9 at the Tonnele Circle in Jersey City.
 By 1930, the road's western terminus had been moved to bypass Dover to terminate at Ledgewood.
 The earliest completed sections of an upgraded highway were completed from Livingston Circle to Whippany, with the bridge over the Passaic River completed in 1930.
-From there the road was extended to the Mount Tabor Road (Route 53), and finished at Ledgewood.
+From there the road was extended to Route 53 and finished at Ledgewood.
 In Essex County, the route that the highway would be constructed along was contentious from the start.
 In 1930 and 1931, three proposals for arteries were presented, all paralleling existing railroads.
 Though demands to decide a route and begin construction extended to at least 1937, no highway was ever constructed, and the road terminated at West Orange.

 To solve this issue, a new route for Route 10 was designated in 1952 to run along a new, never-built alignment farther to the north, running through Belleville, Bloomfield, Glen Ridge, Montclair, West Orange, and along the Livingston/Roseland border, roughly along much of the routing of present-day CR 611 (Eagle Rock Avenue), and following its current alignment through Morris County to Ledgewood.
 A spur of the route was also planned in 1952 to run from Montclair south to Orange.
 A year later, in the 1953 New Jersey state highway renumbering, Route 10 was defined onto its current alignment, with its eastern terminus moved to Prospect Avenue in West Orange.
 In 1998, the Ledgewood Circle at the western terminus of the route was replaced with a signalized T-intersection.
 In the mid-2000s, an $11.5 million project was undertaken to improve safety on the portion of Route 10 in Hanover and East Hanover Townships by widening existing lanes and adding turning lanes to the road.

 Joint Resolution No. 3, page 844, of the 160th Legislature (1936) designated Route 10 as the American Legion Memorial Highway in honor of the services of the members of the American Legion in World War I.